-The Perseid Meteor shower is underway, it started July 14th and will end September 1st.
+The Perseid Meteor shower is underway, active between July 17 and Aug.
+24

 The Perseid Meteor shower happens annually from the earth passing through the tailing of the comet Swift-Tuttle.
 The comet leaves a trail of debris within the earth’s orbit, eventually, the earth comes into contact with the debris and that is what is seen during this shower.
 Swift-Tuttle only passes by Earth every 133 years, the comet orbits the sun.

-Tonight the gradational pull of the earth will pull lots of debris from the shower causing about 50 shooting stars an hour.
-This will ramp up towards the end of July into August when it’s possible to get 200 “shooting stars” per hour.
+Tonight the gradational pull of the earth will pull lots of debris in August when it’s possible to get 200 “shooting stars” per hour.